hanami/guides/content/v2.0/introduction/getting-started.md

   </code>

   But you'll need to manually edit `config/routes.rb` to add the route listed below.

+  Also note that these are the _completed_ versions of those files.
+So, they'll be 'ahead' of the instructions below.
+  Thanks for your patience.
+(If you weren't patient, you wouldn't be reading an alpha guide. 😉)
 </p>

 By now, we should be familiar with the working of actions, views, and templates.

 We'll speed things up a little, so we can quickly get to the good parts.